Pastoral Care | Epsom College

 Epsom's Houses

-All students are members of a House, whether they are day or boarding pupils.
-Each House is single-sex, and home to roughly 80 pupils, from Year 9 to Upper Sixth.
+All pupils join a house from the start of Year 9, whether they are day or boarding pupils.
+Each house is single-sex, and home to roughly 80 pupils, from Year 9 to Upper Sixth.

 Learn more